Transport Tycoon: Development

 Having been playing Sid Meier's Railroad Tycoon, Populous and SimCity, Scottish game designer and programmer Chris Sawyer began exploring ideas and prototypes for a transport simulation game as early as October 1992, using his own isometric game engine he had developed in his spare time.
 For Sawyer, the game, known originally as Chris Sawyer's Transport Game or Interactive Transport Simulation, started off as a way to contend with the monotony of his game conversion work, which he began in 1988 and during this period he worked on various high-profile games like Frontier: Elite II, Goal!, Campaign and Elite Plus.
 These game conversions allowed him to self-finance development of the game until he would sign a publishing deal.
 Transport Tycoon would be his first major original computer game.
 His goal for the project was to try and create a game that would improve and expand upon the original Railroad Tycoon, which he spent six months playing, by including other types of transportation and trying to "simulate a world".
 During development, Sawyer regarded Railroad Tycoon and A-Train as his main game design influences on the game, with SimCity 2000 and Theme Park providing some inspiration in the latter parts of production.

 The game also would allow him to combine his love for open ended simulation games and trains, he began with adding them into the game world alongside other vehicles.
 Sawyer wanted "little vehicles all going about their business", where both playing and observing the action is enjoyable.
 Sawyer researched as much as he could about the four types of transportion vehicles in the game as much as time constraints would allow in order to present the vehicles as accurately as possible.
 Although he admitted in an interview, he did not have enough time to research non-British train and road vehicles extensively.
 The game was entirely written in x86 assembly language, Sawyer has stated that he prefers to write in a low-level programming language as opposed to a high-level programming language like C as he wants to know what every function does in complete detail and to optimise for efficiency.
-He claimed that working in assembly code allowed him to add more complexity to game, as it allowed him to optimize the workload on the processor better, without going over memory limits.
+He claimed that working in assembly code allowed him to add more complexity to the game, as it allowed him to optimize the workload on the processor better, without going over memory limits.